SemihDurmus/SDR_01_Movies/README.md

 ## Features

-This app comprises use of Routing, Context, API and local storage in React.js
+This app comprises use of Routing, Context, API, Local storage and Pagination in React.js

 - When the user lands the Home page he/she can see a group of movie cards pulled from the database in advance.
 - User can search for movies by entering the search string values.
 Then can either press the button or press enter to bring the relevant movie cards to screen.
 - Each movie card contains two buttons: one for directing to detailed information page and the other for adding the movie to favorites.
 - User can view the favorite movies (stored in local history) any time he/she enters the website.
+- User can delete the favourite movies with trash button on.
+- User can navigate between pages

 ## How To Use

-To use this application, the packages below should be installed prior to running the app.
+The packages below should be installed prior to running the app.

 ```
     "@fortawesome/fontawesome-svg-core": "^1.2.32",